osmie/logainm-osm-import/README.md

 Run `make redo` to generate a `new-boundaries.osm.xml` which is a file you can upload with JOSM.

-Run `make td-dry-run` to get debugging information about what errors there were when doing a match up.
+Run `make td-dry-run`/`make bar-dry-run`/`make cp-dry-run` to get debugging information about what errors there were when doing a match up.